 - Mary Rowlandson: Conflict and Compromise in Captive Narratives

-- John Elliot, Indian "Praying Towns," and Cultural Exchange in Early America
+- John Elliot, Indian "Praying Towns," and the Impact of Missionaries in Early New England

 - Samuel Sewall and the Salem Witchcraft Trials: Conflict between Law, Morals, and Religion

 - Loyalists in Boston: Conflict of Identity and Community in a Changing Nation